-Childcare professionals should all be able to represent a child's views and a particular responsibility falls upon the Social Worker to do so.
+Childcare practitioners should all be able to represent a child's views and a particular responsibility falls upon the Social Worker to do so.
 It is more important that the child feels involved in the whole process of child protection assessment rather than merely receiving an invitation to the conference.

 6. Exclusion of Family Members from a Conference